-The European Commission states that it would give more confidence to border guards when they see these visitors at their borders.
+The European Commission stated that it would give more confidence to border guards when they see these visitors at their borders.
 Also a secondary motive would be to assist law enforcement agencies who are given the responsibility of combating crime and terrorism.
-It might mean that each time you wish to visit Europe, you may have to go online and apply for the Italy ETIAS.
-The cost of the Italy ETIAS will be €7.
+It might mean that each time you wish to visit Europe, you may have to go online and apply for the ETIAS.
+The cost of the ETIAS will be €7.
 Each ETIAS will be valid for a period of 3 years or the date of passport expiry, whichever date occurs sooner.

 What other countries operate a similar checking system?

-One of the differences between the Italy ETIAS visa waiver and the ESTA is that the newer European version is likely to affect many more countries and people than the ESTA.
+One of the differences between the ETIAS visa waiver and the ESTA is that the newer European version is likely to affect many more countries and people than the ESTA.
 Also, there will be a database packed with information about travellers which never existed before.

 Whatever the outcome of these changes it is likely that EU citizens may feel safer knowing that visitors are being checked before they enter their country.
-However, those people who have invested in holiday homes in Europe may be worried, if for some reason or another they are not granted an Italy visa waiver and find that they are unable to spend their summer vacation in their investment.
+However, those people who have invested in holiday homes in Europe may be worried, if for some reason or another they are not granted an ETIAS and find that they are unable to spend their summer vacation in their investment.
 Others may have relatives they visit regularly and have never needed to plan their visit but hop on a plane and go.